 The Bank uses various collaterals both financial as well as non-financial as credit risk mitigants (CRM).
 The main collateral recognized by the Bank for RWA purpose comprises of bank deposits / cash margin.
-Additionally, in respect of credit exposure pertaining to FX / derivatives trades with HO, the Bank has considered the Government of India securities placed with RBI under Section 11(2)(b) as credit risk mitigant to offset such FX/derivative exposure, out of the interest free funds received from Head Office for this specific purpose.

 The Bank has in place a Credit Risk Mitigants management policy, which underlines the eligibility requirements for credit risk mitigants for capital computation as per Basel III guidelines.
 The Bank reduces its credit exposure to a counter party with the value of eligible financial collateral to take account of the risk mitigating effect of the collateral.
 To account for the volatility in the value of collateral, haircut is applied based on the type, issuer, maturity and rating of the collateral / collateral provider.